wux024/wux024/README.md

 - 👋 Hi, I’m Wu.
 X.
 - 👀 I’m interested in computer vision, image processing, and deep learning.
-- 🌱 I’m currently learning C++ to process some images.
+- 🌱 I'm currently analyzing the laws of fish movement.
 - 💞️ I’m looking to collaborate on 3D pose estimation of animals.
 - 📫 How to reach me?
 Email: wux024@nenu.edu.cn